shock59/makemcserver/README.md

 You need [Node.js](https://nodejs.org/) installed to use the tool.
 To set up a NeoForge or Forge server, you will also need Java installed, which you can get from [Adoptium](https://adoptium.net/) or other providers.

-Run `npx makemcserver` in the terminal/command prompt.
+Once you have everything installed, simply run `npx makemcserver` in the terminal/command prompt.

 ## Configuration